wenliangz/ImmunoStruct/README.md

 <details>
   <summary>How the PyG graphs are generated</summary>

-<br>The PyG graphs are generated using a three-step process under `immunostruct/preprocessing`.
-The generation scripts are available in case you ever need to run some or all of them.
+<br>The PyG graphs are generated using the following steps.
+The generation scripts are available in `immunostruct/preprocessing`, in case you ever need to run some or all of them.

 - Option 1 is easy to perform, but it's slow and rate-limited.
 - Option 2 involves more steps, but it is more suitable to larger datasets (>2000 sequences).